rm2/CLAutoThumbnailer/_sources/how-resizepage.txt

    63 thumbnails created.
 0.11 seconds / thumbnail.

 |CLATN| decides that since the video aspect ratio is now smaller than
-the desired thumbnail pages aspect ratio, Column Priority layout should be used.
-When ``9`` columns are wanted on a page that has to fit nicely within 1680×1050 pixels, ``7`` rows is the best it can do for this video.
+the desired thumbnail pages aspect ratio, :ref:`Column Priority layout
+<column-priority-layout>` should be used.
+When ``9`` columns are wanted
+on a page that has to fit nicely within 1680×1050 pixels, ``7`` rows is the best it can do for this video.
 Here is the result:

 .. figure:: images/his_girl_friday_512kb_1680x1050_overview.jpg
    :scale: 50%